-This post lists 15 mistakes people make when visiting New York City, a guide of what not to do in NYC.
+This post lists 15 mistakes people make when visiting New York City, a guide to what not to do in NYC.

 Nothing on this list is particularly harmful to you or to others.
 Rather, this list includes mistakes to avoid in NYC so that your visit is as smooth as possible!

 New York City moves to the beat of its own drum.